sgraham/sgraham.github.io/_posts/2024-12-22-worked-example-of-copy-and-patch-compilation.markdown

 Again, the `_0`, `_1`, `_2` suffixes are telling the generator how many registers to pass through untouched, and is calculated by **the number of values on the vstack before the call, not including arguments this function is actually taking**.
-Continuing on down the parse tree:
+So, continuing on down the parse tree, `add` is going to consume two of the vstack values ("b" and "c") and wants to keep one ("&a"), so it uses the `_1` variant of `add`.

 ```c
 add_1()             //  3 ADD                vstack now [r0 &a          ]
 ```

-r0 here represents the result of the add for which we have no name.
+r0 here represents the result of the add for which there's no name.
 It has a register assigned, but it wouldn't be the first register, that would be `&a`.